orangeadam3/terra121/README.md

 [![Wozat Showcase](https://img.youtube.com/vi/XJG1XXOdJcc/maxresdefault.jpg)](https://www.youtube.com/watch?v=XJG1XXOdJcc)

--*Much love from orangeadam3 and shejan0* 😫😤😘
+-*Much love from orangeadam3 and shejan0* 😫😤😘 (I do not support the use of suggestive emojis -orangeadam3)

 You can also see all the other creations in our [Full Creations showcase](CREATIONS.md)

 ## Public Server

 ### We now have a public server that you can test the mod without ever having to install it!!!!

+### It is cuurently not online, working on a fix or alternative

 The server is hosted by FyreBurns from the [Cubic Chunks Discord](https://discord.gg/kMfWg9m), you will need **AT LEAST** Forge and CubicChunks installed on your machine to join (download information can be found in the Prerequisites below)!